-A common dental concern we treat is tooth discoloration.
+Tooth discoloration is one of the common dental concerns we treat.
 Stains on teeth can affect people of all ages and can be a source of embarrassment.
-For some, it can impact their self-esteem and confidence level.
-Dr. S. Jeremy Tu and his team of dentists can treat tooth discoloration in North Liberty, IA using several treatment options depending on the cause of the problem.
+For some, it can impact their self-esteem and confidence levels.
+Dr. S. Jeremy Tu and his team of dentists can treat tooth discoloration in North Liberty, IA, using several treatment options depending on the cause of the problem.

 Causes of Tooth Discoloration

 Tooth discoloration can occur due to many factors.
 Some common causes include: